hanselfmu/react-redux-starter-kit/README.md

 #### Native ES6 modules

 Specifically, it supports `System.import`, which is ES6 module's way of importing a module asynchronously.
 Webpack 2 is smart enough to understand ES6 modules and use JSONP (if your webpack config's target is "web") to load resources on demand.
 Combine this with React-Router, you get simple on-demand resource loading.
-Check out "client/app/services/routing.js" for more information.
+Check out [this simple routing service file](client/js/services/routing.js) for more information.

 ### General Javascript
 When in doubt, I try to stick to Airbnb's style guides as close as possible.